 Pando at Encino

-The Sisters of Social Service is a Pando partner for community development and support, providing outreach and project-development space at their Encino campus.
+The Sisters of Social Service is a Pando partner, providing support and space for Pando Days and Camp Pando project acceleration at their Encino campus.
 We collaborate on selected programs.

 The Sisters of Social Service (SSS) is a community of women religious legendary for its work among disadvantaged and marginalized populations in the City of Los Angeles and throughout the world.
 Pando maintains a community development office and project space at the Sisters’ 11-acre campus in LA’s Encino neighborhood.